Majors and Minors (Policies)

 - A minor departmental evaluation must be presented to the Office of Admissions and Records for each minor desired.

 - Failure to complete a declared minor program may delay a student from obtaining a Bachelor’s Degree.
-Contact Undergraduate Degree Services in Bayramian Hall (BH) 170 or (818) 677-3781.
+For assistance, contact Undergraduate Degree Services.

 - The minor is recorded on the student’s CSUN diploma.

 Adding a Minor